pingcap/docs-cn/how-to/deploy/orchestrated/tiup.md

 # # All configuration items use points to represent the hierarchy, e.g:
 # #   readpool.storage.use-unified-pool
 # #           ^       ^
-# # You can overwrite this configuration via instance-level `config` field
+# # You can overwrite this configuration via the instance-level `config` field.

 server_configs:
   tidb: